 - a.
-Featured Content: Select the desired content for the page from the pull-down menu.
-This content will automatically display according to the design of that page's template.
-(The site template can be set in the page settings and will dictate the layout of content.)
+Featured Content: You can simply select the desired content for the page from the pull-down menu.
+This content will automatically display where it was designed to display according to that page's template.
+The site template can be set in the page settings and will dictate the layout of content.
 Typically, the featured content will either be in a sidebar or a pre-formatted area. - b.
 Page Plugins: The page plugins are where you can insert other module data into the page.
 This includes lists, forms, and any other custom modules that have been added to your site.
 Plugins can only be added once the page is saved.
 You can insert plugins either with in the Content editor (plug icon) or through the right-side sidebar "Page Plugins". - 1.
 Once the content is added, press "Save" at the bottom of this page.
-The page will be added to the main menu navigation. - 2.
-Once a page is saved, you can view it by clicking on the eye icon in the upper right corner of Antilles.
+The page will be added to the main menu navigation. - Once a page is saved, you can view it by clicking on the eye icon in the upper right corner of Antilles.